 Iranian Scholarships

-Iran is one of the Middle East’s heavy hitters in the socio-political arena, sitting pretty as it does in the Persian-Gulf region.
-For this reason many colleges and universities are steering clear of international study programs: they are ultra-high risk areas, or higher than others.
+Iran is major player in the Middle East’s socio-political arena, sitting along the Persian Gulf.
+There has been much controversy lately between Iran and other nations.
+Because of this heightened risk-factor, many colleges and universities are steering clear of international study programs there.
 However, Iran, soil of the ancient Persian Empire, is a valuable site for history and archaeology students as well as a site of importance for the U.S. federal government.
+Therefore, the U.S. Government, and some other privately funded organizations, provide scholarships to those willing to conduct research or study in this region.

 Critical Culture and Language: Federal Programs Grow